MADHATdm/MADHATv2/README.md

 MADHAT 2.0 places bounds on the dark matter annihilation cross section through a Fermi-LAT-data-based, model-independent analysis of dark matter annihilation into gamma rays within dwarf galaxies/dwarf-like objects.
 The tool features improved sensitivity to dark matter models relative to version 1.0 via photon weighting by dwarf galaxy of origin and energy.

-n.b.
-The version of madhat2.py currently present on this repository has contains a misnomer: the four filename variables are referred to as filepaths.
+Please note: The version of madhat2.py currently present on this repository has contains a misnomer: the four filename variables are referred to as filepaths.
 A corrected version of the code has been made offline and will hopefully be uploaded by the end of October 13, 2023.
 I apologize for any inconvenience!

 ## The MADHATv2 Wiki contains the following information:
 [Dwarf ID Numbers](https://github.com/MADHATdm/MADHATv2/wiki/Dwarf-ID-Numbers)